dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 Dead code elimination works here as well: if you remove one of the handlers, its `& {type: }` won't compile anymore, inviting you to remove the corresponding case as well, same as with `switch/case` or `if/else`.

-I see certain disdain for this technique in the community lately.
-The main argument is that it introduces a level of indirection.
-Although I'm sure this wariness has some grounding, I personally don't care about these accusations and use the technique whenever I see fit.
-You can take it or leave it, because there's a plenty of other ways to achieve the same goal.
+The most common sentiment against this technique I encounter is that it introduces a layer of indirection.
+I say indeed it does, as any separation of concerns technique.
+I also argue that separation of concerns objectively brings more benefits than a thin (it's language-level!) layer of indirection.

 ### Eslint rule